 - Scan or run tests in a manner that would degrade the operation of the service or negatively affect our customers in any way

-- Physically attack or damage our property, offices or data centers or attempt to do so
+- Physically attack or damage our property, offices or data centres or attempt to do so

 - Run tests on third party applications, websites or services that integrate with Pics.io